zendesk/radar/input/index.md

 Radar has a presence resource type built specifically to track who is online - that's what the `userId` information in the configuration is used for.

+First, let's run this piece of code in both tabs:

+    RadarClient.alloc('example', function() {
+      RadarClient.presence('chat/1').on(function(message) {
+        if(!message.op || !message.value) { return; }
+        for(var userId in message.value) {
+          if(!message.value.hasOwnProperty(userId)) { continue; }
+          if(message.op == 'online' || message.op == 'offline') {
+            console.log('User ' + userId+' is now '+message.op);
+          }
+        }
+      }).sync();
+    });

+Run this code on each of the tabs:

+    RadarClient.presence('chat/1').set('online');

+You should see a log message that looks somthing like this:

+    radar_client info {"to":"presence:/dev/chat/1","op":"online","value":{"19":0},"direction":"in"}
+    User 19 is now online

+In the Radar configuration call on the example page, we set the `userId` option to a random number between 0 and 100, so you'll get different user id's for each of the tabs.

+Now, try closing one of the tabs, and look at the remaining tab's messages.
+You should first see this:

+    radar_client info {"to":"presence:/dev/chat/1","op":"client_offline","value":{"userId":19,"clientId":"CmuZcU4wvUMTiDx9AAAK"},"direction":"in"}

+And then, after about 30 seconds, you should see this:

+    radar_client info {"to":"presence:/dev/chat/1","op":"offline","value":{"19":0},"direction":"in"}
+    User 19 is now offline

+Note that you could also have called:

+    RadarClient.presence('chat/1').set('offline');

+and this would have triggered a "offline" message immediately - the 30 second delay only applies if you close the tab without telling Radar that you're going offline (a ungraceful exit).

+Radar supports two granularities of events:

+- client_online/client_offline messages are triggered when a client session goes offline.
+They are less reliable, but quicker to trigger.
+- online/offline messages are triggered conservatively.
+They represent users, rather than client sessions.
+The difference is important when you start having multiple Radar servers: then you don't want to consider a user to be offline until there are no client sessions that are active for that user on any of the Radar servers.
+There is also a grace period of up to 30 seconds - this allows users to experience short-term network issues, or to reload a Radar-enabled page without being immediately considered to be offline.

+Usually, you want to use the "online" and "offline" events unless you want to specifically track client sessions and do the work mentioned above on the client side.

+### 9. Status resources and the REST API

 ...

 # Radar client